weismart1807/GPT-App/README.md

 ![image](https://github.com/user-attachments/assets/9ffdb6dd-77a9-49ae-93e5-52fe0f861e73)

 # gpt from video
+### get a summary and some topic from a url you give
 1. change GPT Key for yourself
 2. go to trminal and command "npm run dev"
 3. open your chrome and search http://localhost:3001/